alshival/super_bible/README.md

 One could ask the Ai to generate images from the verses, though I leave that up to someone else.
 I am more interested in His words.

+<center>His words are a lamp to my feet and a light to my path.</center>

 My intention is to create Ai that can pull up scripture and even chapters easily.
 The Ai will also help me pinpoint verses that I vaguely remember but cannot pinpoint in the Holy Bible.

 Also, I was interested in using an LLM as a codex.
 I am curious if we can embed a message in the Ai.
 Perhaps by including the message in the training data.